fangjuntao/GraphPartitionOpen/README.md

 ```
 ./BIHM "./Facebook/data1,./Facebook/data2" 0.10 0.20 0.30 0.30 1 5 8 "results.txt"
 ```
-This command will execute the BIHM program using the specified input datasets (Facebook) and parameters to partition the Facebook Graph into 8 paritions, and the partitioning results will be saved in results.txt.
+This command will execute the BIHM program using the specified input datasets (Facebook) and parameters to partition the Facebook graph into 8 partitions, and the partitioning results will be saved in results.txt.